Reliable Agent Systems

 |

-what is the minimum structure that makes this system dependable?
+What is the minimum structure that makes this system dependable?

-The goal is not to build a tiny autonomous company.
+Because the point is not to build a tiny autonomous company.

-The goal is to ship reliable software.
+The point is to ship software that works.